Computing the proportional veto core: Introduction

 \subsection{Our contribution}

-In this work we study the veto core from a computational perspective.
-Our main result is that a polynomial-time algorithm for the veto core exists.
-We also propose an anonymous rule for selecting from the core, and demonstrate that in the framework of Duggan-Schwartz \citep{Duggan1992,Taylor2002} a pessimist can manipulate the core in polynomial time.
+We demonstrate the existence of a polynomial-time algorithm for the veto core (\autoref{theorem:corepolynomial}), and study the expected size of the core under Impartial Culture (\autoref{prop:sizecore}, \autoref{prop:sizecore2}) We propose veto by consumption, an anonymous and neutral rule to select from the core, as well as families of rules based on restricting existing voting/ranking rules on candidates known to be in the core (Section~\ref{sec:selecting}), and study the properties of these methods of selecting a winner (Section~\ref{sec:properties}).
+Finally, we demonstrate that in the framework of Duggan-Schwartz \citep{Duggan1992,Duggan2000} a pessimist can manipulate the core in polynomial time (\autoref{theorem:pessimist}), while an optimist cannot manipulate it at all (\autoref{thm:strategyproofoptimist}).
+The conference version of this paper appeared in \citet{IanovskiKondratev21}.